 While not a smash hit, and little promotion considering their commitments to their main bands, a follow-up still materialized.
-Bewitched isn’t simply more of the same, mostly because it’s more of a Summers album than a collaboration with Fripp, as the song credits make plain.
-While we haven’t found any official proof, the album was split between a “dance” side, which adds a real rhythm section, and a “dream” side, which is much more contemplative.
-Once again the titles try to be descriptive (“Begin The Day”, “Parade”, “Forgotten Steps”, “Train”), and while “What Kind Of Man Reads Playboy” is upbeat, reminiscent of Fripp’s “discotronics” period, at ten minutes it tends to drag.
-When the album works best, the notion of Eno mixing an ECM album isn’t so alien.
+Bewitched isn’t simply more of the same, mostly because it’s more of a Summers album than a full collaboration with Fripp, as the writing credits make plain.
+The album was split between a “dance” side, which adds a real rhythm section, albeit with electronic-sounding drums but also Sara Lee from the League Of Gentlemen on bass, and a “dream” side, which is much more contemplative as well as satisfying.
+Once again the titles try to be descriptive (“Begin The Day”, “Parade”, “Forgotten Steps”, “Train”, the title track), and while “What Kind Of Man Reads Playboy” is upbeat, reminiscent of Fripp’s “discotronics” period, at ten minutes it tends to drag.
+When the album works best, the notion of Brian Eno mixing an ECM album isn’t so alien.

-While musically satisfying, the presentation on Bewitched isn’t as successful as I Advance Masked.
-Having limited themselves to two albums, a 90-minute Maxell contains both nicely.
+Having limited themselves to two albums, a 90-minute Maxell conveniently contains both nicely, and even worth having on continual auto-reverse.
 If Police fans found their way here, they could well have graduated to King Crimson via a back door.
-More directly, it gives the listener a chance to hear Fripp’s current style unadorned by the Levin/Bruford rhythm section, nor particularly Adrian Belew.
-It also raises Andy’s profile a bit, giving him a chance to step out of Sting’s shadow.
+More directly, the albums give the listener a chance to hear Fripp’s current style unadorned by the Levin/Bruford rhythm section, nor particularly Adrian Belew.
+They also raise Andy’s profile a bit, giving him a chance to step out of Sting’s shadow.

 Andy Summers/Robert Fripp I Advance Masked (1982)—4